Church Pension Group | Leadership & Governance

 He received a DMin from Bexley Seabury, an MDiv from Church Divinity School of the Pacific, a ThM at the Jesuit School of Theology at Santa Clara University, a JD from University of Washington, and a BA from Harvard University.

-She was re-elected to her second term on The Church Pension Fund Board of Trustees in 2018.
+She was elected to her first term on The Church Pension Fund Board of Trustees in 2024.

 The Very Rev. Samuel G. Candler

 The Very Rev. Samuel G. Candler serves as Dean of the Cathedral of St. Philip in Atlanta, one of the largest parishes in The Episcopal Church.
-He has served on the boards of several schools and agencies, and he helped develop the formal structure of Atlanta's first Interfaith group, the Faith Alliance of Metro Atlanta.
+He has served on the boards of several schools and agencies and helped develop the formal structure of Atlanta's first interfaith group, the Faith Alliance of Metro Atlanta.
 He previously served as Dean of Trinity Episcopal Cathedral in Columbia, South Carolina.

-Dean Candler is a frequent teacher and preacher in the US and in the wider Anglican Communion and speaks regularly on the role of religion in matters of science and environmental sustainability.
+Dean Candler is a writer and a frequent teacher and preacher in the US and the wider Anglican Communion and speaks regularly on the role of religion in matters of science and environmental sustainability.

-He received a BA, cum laude, from Occidental College, an MDiv, magna cum laude, from Yale University Divinity School, and a Doctor of Divinity, honoris causa, from The University of the South.
+He received a BA, cum laude, from Occidental College, an MDiv, magna cum laude, from Yale University Divinity School, and a DDiv, honoris causa, from The University of the South.

 The Rt.
 Rev. Ian T. Douglas, PhD

 The Rt.
 Rev. Ian T. Douglas served as the 15th Bishop Diocesan of The Episcopal Church in Connecticut from 2010 to 2022.
-He was the Angus Dun Professor of Mission and World Christianity at the Episcopal Divinity School, then located in Cambridge, MA, from 1989-2010, and served as Priest Associate at St. James’s Episcopal Church in Cambridge.
+He was the Angus Dun Professor of Mission and World Christianity at the Episcopal Divinity School, then located in Cambridge, MA, from 1989 to 2010, and served as Priest Associate at St. James’s Episcopal Church in Cambridge.

-He worked as a Volunteer for Mission in the Episcopal Church of Haiti in 1983-1984.
-He has been a member of the Executive Council of The Episcopal Church, and Chair of the Standing Commission on World Mission.
+He worked as a Volunteer for Mission in the Episcopal Church of Haiti from 1983 to 1984.
+He has been a member of the Executive Council of The Episcopal Church and Chair of the Standing Commission on World Mission.
 He was the founder of Episcopalians for Global Reconciliation and co-founded and still serves as the Co-Convener of Bishops United Against Gun Violence.
+He is a member of the Constituting Group for Episcopal Church Coalition for Racial Equity and Justice.

 A sought-after speaker nationally and internationally, he is the author/editor of four books and numerous academic and popular articles on the topics of mission, the missional Church, contemporary Anglicanism, and world Christianity.